osmosis-labs/osmosis/x/ibc-hooks/contracts/crosschain-swaps/README.md

 * Tokens on the non-osmosis testnet
 * A pool on the osmosis testnet between the IBC'd native asset of the non-osmosis testnet and osmo

+### Localrelayer

+An option for testing this is to use Osmosis' localrelayer.
+To test with that, we procide a script for running all the necessary steps to setup the contract: `test_crosschain_swaps.sh`.
+The script is not robust and meant to be used blindly, however.
+It's more of a guide to simplify manual testing.

-### Example
+### Manual example

+Alternatively, we can test this on the existing testnets.

 For the purpose of this test, we used the following testnets:

+(TODO: update this with the juno testnet that supports memo when it's available and update the commands based on the script)

 Osmosis: